urbanjost/M_unicode/README.md

 ! additional methods
 use M_unicode, only : &
-   upper,   lower,   sort,  expandtabs, & pad,      join,   fmt,   escape
+   upper,   lower,  sort,  expandtabs, replace, & pad,     join,   fmt,   escape

 ! operators (and overloads) and SORT(3f) use
 !
 Unicode codepoints (NOT dictionary order)